shanevanheerden/shanevanheerden.github.io/_posts/2021-02-16-using_machine_learning_to_classify_personally_identifiable_data_fields_description.md

 {% include figure.html path="assets/img/blog4.1.png" class="img-fluid rounded z-depth-1" zoomable=true %}

+Here at Cape AI, we are always ready to tackle new challenges using Machine Learning and Advanced Analytics.
+In the field of AI, which is constantly changing, this is how we discover and push the bounds of what is truly possible.

 ## The Problem

 Recently, we were tasked with a new challenge by a client who provides services related to understanding consumer data.
-In order to strengthen their [*General Data Protection Regulation*](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) (GDPR) compliance and boost their clients' trust, they wanted a solution that could help them automatically identify sensitive fields in their clients' consumer data so that these could be encrypted appropriately.
+In order to strengthen their [*General Data Protection Regulation*](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) (GDPR) compliance and boost their clients' trust, **they wanted a solution that could help them automatically identify sensitive fields in their clients' consumer data so that these could be encrypted appropriately**.
 This was an important problem for us to tackle since all organisations and companies that handle data relating to EU citizens must comply with GDPR.

 In this post, we are going to walk you through how we helped them solve this problem with some clever engineering and the help of Machine Learning!